-Media Type Mappings (for API robots)
+Media Type Mappings (for RSM robots)

-For ACS, LMF, RSM, TLH, or TLM robot types (API robots), the Media type setting is always DEFAULT.
+For RSM robot types, the Media type setting is always DEFAULT.
 Media Manager uses the mappings on the Media Type Mappings tab to set the media type for new volumes.
-This tab is available only for these robot types.
+This tab is available only for this robot type.